wangby511/System-Design-Architecture-and-Infra/design-yelp.md

 Geo-hash is widely adopted in the open source community (e.g. ElasticSearch, MongoDB, and others).

+## Replication

+Primary QuadTree server serves write traffic and applies to all other replicas (secondaries), which only serve read traffic.

 ## Cache

-Between backend databases and application servers, we can store all data about hot places.
+Between backend databases and application servers, we can store all data for hot places.

-Least Recently Used (LRU) seems suitable in this case.
+Least Recently Used (LRU) seems to be suitable in this case.

 ## Load Balancing